 #12 Walk Across the Vancouver Land Bridge

-Considered one of the top points of interest, the Vancouver Land Bridge celebrates the history of the land on which the city was built.
+Considered one of the top points of interest, this bridge celebrates the history of the land on which the city was built.

-Next to the Welcome Gate is the Old Apple Tree Park, which is comprised of a sole tree.
-The apple tree was planted in 1826 and it is believed to be the oldest apple tree in the Pacific Northwest.
+Next to the Welcome Gate is Old Apple Tree Park.
+It was planted in 1826 and it is believed to be the oldest apple tree in the Pacific Northwest.

 #13 Hike On the Burnt Bridge Creek Trail

-The western section (from I-5 to Fruit Valley) between the Northwest Vancouver and West Hazel Dell neighborhoods, is the most forested.
-It is one of the few places you can go for hikes in Vancouver, Washington without leaving the city.
+The western section (from I-5 to Fruit Valley) between Northwest Vancouver and the West Hazel Dell neighborhoods, is the most forested.

 #14 Drink Local at Vancouver Craft Beer Bars

 VanWA is brimming with local breweries.
-In fact, they have such a presence they’ve become must-visit Vancouver, WA attractions and earned the city the nickname “Brewcouver”.
+In fact, they have become such a presence they’ve earned the city the nickname “Brewcouver”.

 Each brewery has a range of their own beers as well as guest taps that they share with thirsty patrons in their taprooms.

 There are several breweries that can be reached on a short walk within the downtown area – and even more in nearby neighborhoods.
-So, go ahead and hoist a local pint – it’s one of the fun activities in Vancouver, WA!
+So, go ahead and hoist a pint – it’s one of the fun activities in Vancouver!

 Get all the details in our article, Top Craft Breweries in Vancouver!